awsdocs/amazon-application-discovery-user-guide/doc_source/troubleshooting.md

    + `aws-application-discovery-service-processes_agent`
    + `aws-application-discovery-service-sys_performance_agent`

-## Remove data collected by Data Exploration<a name="remove-collected-data"></a>
+## Remove the data collected by data exploration<a name="remove-collected-data"></a>

-**To remove data collected by Data Exploration**
+**To remove data that's collected by data exploration**

 1. Remove the discovery agent data stored in Amazon S3\.

-   Data collected by Application Discovery Service \(ADS\) will be stored in an S3 bucket named `aws-application-discover-discovery-service-uniqueid`\.
+   Data that's collected by AWS Application Discovery Service \(ADS\) is stored in an S3 bucket named `aws-application-discover-discovery-service-uniqueid`\.
 **Note**
-Deleting the Amazon S3 bucket or any of the objects in it while Data Exploration in Amazon Athena is enabled will cause an error\.
-It will continuing to send new discovery agent data to S3\.
+Deleting the Amazon S3 bucket or any of the objects in it while data exploration in Amazon Athena is enabled causes an error\.
+It continues to send new discovery agent data to S3\.
 The deleted data will no longer be accessible in Athena as well\.

 1. Remove AWS Glue Data Catalog\.

-   When Data Exploration in Amazon Athena is turned on, it creates an Amazon S3 bucket in your account to store the data collected by ADS agents at regular time intervals\.
+   When data exploration in Amazon Athena is turned on, it creates an Amazon S3 bucket in your account to store the data that's collected by ADS agents at regular time intervals\.
 In addition, it also creates an AWS Glue Data Catalog to allow you to query the data stored in a Amazon S3 bucket from Amazon Athena\.
-When you turn off Data Exploration in Amazon Athena, no new data is stored in your Amazon S3 bucket, but data that was collected previously will persist\.
-If you no longer need this data and want to return your account to the state before Data Exploration in Amazon Athena was turned on
+When you turn off data exploration in Amazon Athena, no new data is stored in your Amazon S3 bucket, but data that was collected previously will persist\.
+If you no longer need this data and want to return your account to the state before data exploration in Amazon Athena was turned on\.

    1. Visit Amazon S3 from the AWS console and manually delete the bucket with the name "aws\-application\-discover\-discovery\-service\-uniqueid"

-   1. You can manually remove the Data Exploration AWS Glue Data Catalog by deleting the *application\-discovery\-service\-database* database and all of these tables:
+   1. You can manually remove the data exploration AWS Glue Data Catalog by deleting the *application\-discovery\-service\-database* database and all of these tables:
       + `os_info_agent`
       + `network_interface_agent`
       + `sys_performance_agent`